REAIABook/REAIABook/readme.md

                 destfile=file.path(data.dir, 'crime', 'seattle_crime.csv' ))
 ```

-And finally, we download the pre-analyzed twitter sentiment data from the REAIABook Github site and place in the 'tweets' directory.
+And finally, we download the pre-analyzed Twitter sentiment data from the REAIABook Github site and place in the 'tweets' directory.

 ``` r
   # Create a directory for assessor data if one doesn't exist